Seller Frequently Asked Questions

 Q. When is the best time to list a house for sale?

 A. The simple answer is – whenever you are ready to sell your home.
 While Spring is typically when most homes go on the market, homes go up for sale all year long.
 During the Spring, sellers will have more competition for their home because there are typically more sellers going on the market during this time.
 However, there are more buyers as well.
 During the off-peak seasons – Fall and Winter, we typically see fewer homes go on the market, and fewer buyers.
-But you can be assured that the buyers who are looking during these seasons are extremely serious.
+But you can be assured that the buyers who are looking during these seasons are extremely serious just as the sellers are.

 Q. Should I fix my house up before it goes on the market?

 A. To successfully sell a home, it needs to “win a price war and a beauty contest” all at the same time.
-If you hope to achieve the highest selling price and the shortest amount of time on the market, you want to make certain that you home shows well.
-The type and amount of work you do depends largely on the price you’re asking, the time you have to sell, and the present condition of the house.
+If you hope to achieve the highest selling price and the shortest amount of time on the market, you want to make certain that your home shows well.
+The type and amount of work you do depends largely on the price you’re asking, the timeframe you have to get the home ready based on your listing deadline, and the present condition of the house.
 Quite frankly, potential buyers want to buy a home that shows well and is well taken care of.
 Buyers will steeply discount items that they feel need to be improved or replaced.
+Moreover, homes that do not show well also give the buyer the impression that it was not well taken care of and that there could be other issues.

 Q. What should one do to make the home show well?